WillWu88/PX4-Implementation-Docs/Development/C++ Notes.md

 - returns an object to type `shared_ptr<T>` that stores a pointer to `T`
 	- useful for 1 object with multiple ownership

+### `const` member functions
+- member functions that aren't allowed to modify objects
+- can be called on both `const` and `non-const` member objects
+	- `non-const` functions can only be called on `non-const` member objects

 ## References:
 - [Libraries](https://www.geeksforgeeks.org/difference-between-static-and-shared-libraries/)
 - [[Testing]] for C++ Unit Tests